Who I think I am.

 Answering that “Who Am I?” question is always awkward.
 Because telling you who I think I am isn’t really helpful, is it?
 Well, I’ll try.

 I’m the daughter of a beekeeper and a painter.
-I’m the sister of three of the most fascinating, creative boys on the planet, and one who died before he even made it to second grade.
+I’m the sister of three of the most fascinating, brilliant boys on the planet, and one who died before he even made it to second grade.

 I’m a recovering perfectionist so I just do the best I can and remember that we are all connected and all living creatures deserve to have decent lives, too.